Table of Contents

 - Customer service.
 If you ever need assistance, you’ll be thankful for a registrar that offers helpful, friendly customer service.

 - Advanced services.
-Things like private registration, geographic domain mapping tools, internationalized domain names, etc. will make things a lot easier for you.
+Things like private registration, geographic domain mapping tools, international extensions, etc. will make things a lot easier for you.

-Should I Register as a .com or a .ca Extension?
+Should I Register as a .com or a .ca?

 Above, we briefly touched on domain extensions; the last part of a domain name.

-There are several different domain extensions, but for Canadian-based websites, two of the most popular options are .com and .ca.
+There are several different routes you can take, but for Canadian-based websites, two of the most popular options are .com and .ca.

 Which one should you choose and will it have any impact on your website?
-It depends.
+Well that depends.

 Every country has its own domain extension, which helps both search engines and search engine users identify the country a website is associated with.